 - Chase Sapphire Preferred Card: Best for excellent credit

-The information for the Chase Freedom, Freedom Unlimited, Capital One Quicksilver and Capital One Venture card has been collected independently by Million Mile Secrets.
+The information for the Chase Freedom, Capital One Quicksilver and Capital One Venture card has been collected independently by Million Mile Secrets.
 The card details on this page have not been reviewed or provided by the card issuer.

 |Card name||Bonus||Annual fee|